Pasture Mixes

 Improved Nutrition

 Pasture mixes provide livestock with improved nutrition compared to single species pastures.
-The diverse mix of grasses, legumes, and forbs in a pasture mix offers a wider range of minerals, proteins, and nutrients than a monoculture pasture.
+The diverse mix of grasses, legumes, and herbs in a pasture mix offers a wider range of minerals, proteins, and nutrients than a monoculture pasture.

 The variety of roots systems in a mix also allows more complete use of nutrients across different soil layers.
-Grasses with shallow fibrous roots, legumes with taproots, and forbs with deep root systems access and make available nutrients from all soil levels.
+Grasses with shallow fibrous roots, legumes with taproots, and herbs with deep root systems access and make available nutrients from all soil levels.

 Overall, the improved nutritional content from the diversity of plants in a pasture mix leads to better animal health, growth rates, and production.
 Livestock get balanced and complete nutrition across the full grazing season from the varied mix of plants, proteins, and minerals in a mixed pasture.